 Edward studied at King’s College, Cambridge and at the Royal College of Music.
-He is a prizewinner of the Cesti Competition Innsbruck and the London Handel Competition and won the Clermont Ferrand competition in France.
+He is a prizewinner of the Cesti Competition Innsbruck and the London Handel Competition.

 Christopher Broom